iwtga/caps-to-escape-autohotkey/README.md

 # caps-to-escape-autohotkey
-Easiest way to map caps lock to escape on windows:) Dedicated to all VIM users on windows&lt;3
+Easiest way to map caps lock to escape:) Dedicated to all VIM users on windows&lt;3

 ## Usage:
 1. Make sure you have AutoHotkey installed on your computer.
 You can find it [here!](https://www.autohotkey.com/)